 Myoporum betcheanum is a tall shrub or small tree that may reach a height of 8 metres, with a spread several metres wide.

 All Myoporums are commonly known as Boobiallas.

 Fire response is generally unknown.
-It may be killed by fire and regenerates from the seedbank.
+It may be killed by fire and regenerate from the seedbank.

 Myoporum – reported to be from Ancient Greek myein – meaning “to shut one’s eyes or mouth” (the root of myopia and myopic) and porous (πόρους) – meaning pores – referring to the pores or stomates on the leaves appearing closed.